Have some time on your hands because it gets dark at 4:30 pm? Why not rethink your living space?

 Have you thought through all these options and realized that your home just isn’t working for your needs anymore?
 It may be time to think about putting your current house up for sale.

 If you’ve grown beyond your current needs, we can help.
-The Dan Gemus Real Estate Team are dedicated local Windsor real estate agents who have been working together to find the right homes for our friends and neighbours since 2013.
+The Dan Gemus Real Estate Team are dedicated, local Windsor and Essex County, ON real estate agents who have been working together to find the right homes for our friends and neighbours since 2013.
 We can help you scour listings for public and private house sales until you find what you need.
-Get in touch today to learn more about our agents, and how we can help find you the right home.
+Get in touch today to learn more about our team of professional agents, and how we can help find you the right home.